AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 keywords: [62.5% font size, rems, font size]
 categories: [css, typography, math]
 commentsId: 97
-lastUpdated: 2024-03-15
+lastUpdated: 2024-05-22
 redirectFrom:
   - /blog/respecting-font-size-preferences-rems-62-5-percent/
 thumbnail: https://images.unsplash.com/photo-1612620485998-fe926eccbe18?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
 ---

 {% aside %}
-**Note**: This article explains a popular and fairly old CSS technique, but I did not come up with it.
-I'm not sure who did, or else I'd have credited them here.
+**Note**: This article explains a popular but old CSS technique.
+I did not come up with it; I'm not sure who did, or else I'd have credited them here.
 {% endaside %}

 Of all the units that CSS has to offer, rems are the preferred way to express font size because they scale with user settings.
 Ordinarily, `1rem = 16px` in all modern browsers, but a user can actually go into their browser settings and increase or decrease this value as they prefer; all of your rem-based font sizes will scale relative to that new base value.